This all natural homemade dishwasher detergent is made from simple, non-toxic ingredients that will keep your dishes clean.

-- The company does not list its ingredients.
-Companies in the US are not required to disclose all toxic chemicals, so a product without an ingredient list sets off wild alarm bells in my mind!
+- The company does not disclose its ingredients.
+Companies in the US are not required to disclose all chemicals, but a product without an ingredient list sets off wild alarm bells in my mind!

 The Dishwasher Detergent Recipe

-My all-natural homemade dishwasher detergent is significantly cheaper than my commercially purchased dishwasher detergent AND rates an “A” on the EWG scale!
+My all-natural homemade dishwasher detergent is significantly cheaper than my old store bought dishwasher detergent AND it rates an “A” on the EWG scale!
 It makes 28 oz. for $2.51 or 56 loads at $0.04 per load!

 |Homemade Dishwasher Detergent Recipe||Cost per batch||EWG Rating|

 |Cost Per Load (56 loads at 1 Tbsp per load)||$0.04|

 It works great!
 It dissolves well (unlike some powdered dishwasher detergents).
 The dishes come out sparkly and clean with no spots or gritty residue!